binary-com/deriv-com/README.md

 Merging to master (squash and merge) will automatically release the last commit to the staging server https://staging.deriv.com

-⚠️ If you want to release Crowdin changes, please make a PR from crowdin to master branch

 2. Release to production: